openbaton/docs/docs/nfvo-installation-deb.md

 * `openbaton-*jar` is the jar file related to the version of the NFVO which has been installed
 * `gvnfm` (present only if during the installation procedure you also installed the Generic VNFM) contains the jar file related to the Open Baton Generic VNFM
 * `plugins` contains the plugins for Open Baton.
-So far, if you downloaded the VIM-Driver Plugins during the installation procedure, it will contain only the jar files related to the plugins downloaded
+By default the Test VIM Driver plugin is installed, therefore its jar file is stored in this directory.
+Additionally, if during the installation procedure you decide to install the OpenStack VIM-Driver Plugins then also its jar file will be stored in this directory.

 Additionally you should also have the following structure:
 ```bash